 “I said maybe we could start a team and raise money for cancer because, honestly, a lot of firefighters get cancer,” Linda explained.

-It’s why Linda’s co-workers are joining PFD Brain Team at the Race for Hope Philadelphia on Oct.
-8, 2022, to raise funds in her honor.
+It’s why Linda’s co-workers joined the PFD Brain Team at the 2022 Race for Hope Philadelphia and will participate once again at the 2023 event to raise funds in her honor.
 The event takes place at Navy Yard, one of Linda’s coverage areas when she worked as an EMS officer.

 “Unfortunately, I knew a paramedic who died of glioblastoma several years ago as well as too many firefighters and paramedics who died of other types of cancer during my career,” Linda said.
 “It makes me super happy that something positive is being done in my name.”

-Help drive discoveries and make lasting change by donating to Linda and Will’s fundraising efforts or by participating in the upcoming Race for Hope Philadelphia.
-Events help bring the brain tumor community together to honor, learn, develop meaningful relationships, turn grief into action, and fuel momentum for our cause.
+Help drive discoveries and make lasting change by participating in the upcoming Race for Hope Philadelphia on Oct.
+14, 2023, or donating to Linda and Will’s fundraising efforts.
+Events like Race for Hope Philadelphia help bring the brain tumor community together to honor, learn, develop meaningful relationships, and fuel momentum for our cause.